 One example of a popular open source cache is Memcached (which can work both as a local cache and distributed cache), however there are many other options (including many language or framework specific options).

-Memcached is used in many large web sites, and even though it can be very powerful, it is simply an in-memory key value store, optimized for arbitrary data storage and fast lookups (O(1)).
+Memcached is used in many large websites, and even though it can be very powerful, it is simply an in-memory key value store, optimized for arbitrary data storage and fast lookups (O(1)).

 For example, Facebook uses several different types of caching to obtain their site performance [7].
 They use $GLOBALS and APC caching at the language level (PHP) which helps make intermediate function calls and results much faster at the language level (provided in php at the cost of a function call).
 Most languages have these types of libraries to improve web page performance and should almost always be implemented/enabled.
 Then they use a global cache that is distributed across many servers [8], such that one function call accessing the cache could make many requests in parallel for data stored on different Memcached servers.
 This allows them to get much higher performance and throughput for their user profile data, and have one central place to update data (which is important, since cache invalidation and maintaining consistency can be challenging when you are running thousands of servers).